paper-engineer/minimal-site/examples/draft-updates.md

 Got some usable info around subdivision, at least, but nothing immediately actionable.
 Now to chase all my required info via email.

+## Everything but the kitchen sink

+I'm told council considers the kitchen sink to be the difference between a self-contained unit and not.
+TBC how that plays with insurance, but there are options.
+Have I mentioned I love my insurance broker?

 ---
+future updates

+there is exactly one geotech used by most of the local property devs. wayne also recommends him. so there we have it.

+talk about house viewings

+other stuff, idk

+--

 for project info

 # Team

 I wouldn't be anywhere without Wayne from iFindProperty.
 Thanks for introducing me to Ian from WOW Renovations too.
-Wow indeed.
+WOW, indeed.

 Craig at Kiwibank lives up to his bio on the website.